o2r-project/erc-spec/docs/spec/index.md

 + `interaction.ui_binding.code.shinyInputFunction` Function that incorporates the UI widgets, provided by Shiny.
 + `interaction.ui_binding.code.shinyRenderFunction` Function that renders the plot after each change, provided by Shiny.
 + `keywords` Tags associated with the asset.
-+ `license` License information for the entire ERC.
++ `license` License information for each part of the ERC.
++ `license.code` License for the code part of the ERC
++ `license.text` License for the text part of the ERC
++ `license.data` License for the data part of the ERC
++ `license.uibindings` License for the user interface bindings of the ERC
++ `license.md` License for the metadata of the ERC
 + `paperLanguage` A list of language codes that indicate the language of the asset, e.g. _en_.
 + `paperSource` The text document file of the paper.
 + `publicationDate` The publication date of the paper publication as [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) string.